viniciusgugelmin/viniciusgugelmin/README.md

 ## Sup, everyone 👋

-You can call me Vini, I'm brazilian, a code lover that works a lot as a programmer to improve every single day.
-I always search for new challenges in my career, if you have a good one for me, let me try it! 🖥️
+You can call me Vini, I'm brazilian, a coder, a gamer and so one! 🖥️

 ## Github Stats 📈